Overv/VulkanTutorial/en/11_Compute_Shader.md

 An easy to understand example that we implement in this chapter is a GPU based particle particle system.
 Such systems are used in many games and often consist of thousands of particles that need to be updated at interactive frame rates.
 And sometimes even with complex physics applied, e.g. when testing for collisions.
 So rendering such a system requires vertices (passed as vertex buffers) and a way to update them based on some equation.

 A "classical" CPU based particle system would store particles in the system's main memory and then use the CPU to update them.
 And after the update, the vertices need to be transferred to the GPU's memory again, so it'll display the updated particles in the next frame.
 The most straight-forward way would be recreating the vertex buffer with the new dta each frame.
 This is obviously very costly.
-Depending on your implementation, there are other options like mapping GPU memory so it can be written by the CPU (called "resizable BAR" on desktop s ystems, or unified memory on integrated GPUs) or just using a host local buffer (which would be the slowest method due to PCI-E bandwidth).
+Depending on your implementation, there are other options like mapping GPU memory so it can be written by the CPU (called "resizable BAR" on desktop systems, or unified memory on integrated GPUs) or just using a host local buffer (which would be the slowest method due to PCI-E bandwidth).
 But no matter what buffer update you'd choose, you always require a "round-trip" to the CPU to update the particles.

 With a GPU based particle system, this round-trip is no longer required.
 Vertices are only uploaded to the GPU once and all updates are done in the GPU's memory by using compute shaders.
 One of the main reasons why this is faster is the much higher bandwidth between the GPU and it's local memory.
 In a CPU based scenario, you'd be limited by main memory and PCI-express bandwidth, which is often just a fraction of the GPU's memory bandwidth.